What is the Waterways Survey?

 Do I need any equipment?

-You will be supplied with maps and recording sheets.
+You will be supplied with maps and recording sheets (either by post or email).
 Each volunteer uses his/her own torch and bat detector.
 There will, however, be a number of bat detectors available for volunteers who don’t have one.
 We recommend that you bring a mobile phone with you on the survey.

 What is the survey method?

-You will be assigned a 1km stretch of waterway that is within 10km of the your home address.
-We recommend that you visit this stretch during the day (with the landowner’s permission) to assess the site for safety.
-On two evenings in August you survey this stretch of waterway (with a survey partner), using a torch and a bat detector.
-All you need to do is count Daubenton’s bat activity using the bat detector and torchlight at ten points along the 1km stretch.
+You will be assigned a 1km stretch of waterway that is within 10km of the your home address or your preferred survey area.
+We highly recommend that you visit this stretch during the day (with the landowner’s permission if it is on private land) to assess the site for safety.
+Please undertake a Risk Assessment (form will be sent by email) prior to completing the night-time survey.
+On two evenings in August you will survey this stretch of waterway (with a survey partner), using a torch and a bat detector.
+All you need to do is count Daubenton’s bat activity using the bat detector and torchlight at ten points (4 minutes per survey spot) along the 1km stretch.
 Volunteers will then fill out Survey Results Sheets and return them, along with a map of their 1km transect, to BCIreland for processing.
-You will receive a report on how your participation contributed to this All Ireland monitoring scheme.
+You will receive a report on how your participation contributed to this All Ireland Monitoring Programme.

 Does it take long?

 No!
-The survey takes on average one to one and half hours, although you will have to visit the site in advance to make sure it is suitable for the survey.
+The survey takes approximately 60 to 80 minutes, although you will have to visit the site in advance to make sure it is suitable for the survey.
+A Daytime visit is really important to familiarise yourself with the transect.

 What if my 1km stretch is not suitable?

-If you cannot get access, if there is too much vegetation or if the site is unsafe you will be able to select from two other potential 1km stretches of water.
+If you cannot get access, if there is too much vegetation or if the site is unsafe you can contact us for a different site.
 We strongly recommend that you check out the stretch of water well in advance of the survey so that you can go to another site if necessary.
 We are available at all times to give advice on how to gain access and we will provide you with a letter of introduction that you can give to any landowner that details the survey and insurance cover.

 How do I volunteer?